khensolomon/lethil/README.md

 ...`lethil` is a minimal and configurable Node.js web framework, it has no dependencies but customizable and allow developer to deploy multiply applications simultaneously, and which has a very minimum requirement and aim to provided as light as possible.

+Please refer to [Getting started][getting-started] for directories strucuture, dependencies guide and basic command-line for setup/task.

 ```bash
 npm install --save lethil
 ```